rsreenu2000/cloud-native-demos/elastic_inference/README.md

 1. **[Camera Stream Service](apps/camera_stream_service.py)/[File Stream Service](apps/file_stream_service.py)**

     The input source could be from camera or video file.
 There are more than input sources  to produce frames to different inference queues.
-For example, there are 3 cameras for face detection at same time, then all frames from these 3 cameras will be produced to face frame queue.
+For example, there are 3 cameras for face detection at the same time, then all frames from these 3 cameras will be produced to face frame queue.

 2. **Frame Queue**